-Location: 5 miles north of Newcastle city centre.
-1 mile east of the eastern end of Newcastle International Airport runway
+Location: 5 miles (c8km) north of Newcastle city centre and close to Newcastle International Airport.

 Postcode of nearest property: NE13 7BU

 Size: c20 hectares (c49 acres)